How to comply with your tax obligations

 You should make sure that Revenue is aware of the factors that may affect the amount of tax deducted from your earnings.
 Do not assume that Revenue has access to up-to-date information about your circumstances.
 Revenue’s Compliance Code for PAYE Tax Payers (pdf) advises you to:

 - Check your Tax Credit Certificate each year and make sure that you are entitled to the tax credits that have been allocated to you and that you are claiming any tax credits you may be entitled to.
-You can use Revenue’s PAYE Anytime online system to view or print your Tax Credit Certificate or phone Locall 1890 306 706 to request one.
+You can use Revenue’s PAYE Online Services to view or print your Tax Credit Certificate.

 - Keep all relevant documentation (such as medical receipts) to support your claims for tax credits, reliefs and allowances.
 You must keep all supporting documentation for 6 years from the end of the year to which the claim or liability refers.